 There are free resources available that can give some valuable information about job salaries.
 Glassdoor has a salary calculator that allows professionals to enter information about their current career, job experience, and market to give estimated market value.

 The more information you have about your value, the more comfortable you'll feel about negotiating salary.
 It's also important to remember that salary is only one part of the equation.
 Many companies offer strong employee benefits packages that include good health insurance and retirement benefits, along with generous paid time off and other perks.

 Salaries Are Always Changing

 Take a step back once in a while and think about how your job is changing.
 Acquire the necessary skill sets that you need to stay ahead, and take time to find ways to go the extra mile and expand your job responsibilities.
-By doing this, you're not only growing within your job position, but you could be setting yourself to move up within the company.
+By doing this, you're not only growing within your job position, but you could be setting yourself up to move up within the company.